 Patent and other intellectual property disputes are common in the network security industry.
-Third parties have asserted and may in the future assert claims of infringement of intellectual property rights against us.
+Third parties are currently asserting, have asserted and may in the future assert claims of infringement of intellectual property rights against us.
 They may also assert such claims against our end-customers or channel partners whom we typically indemnify against claims that our products infringe the intellectual property rights of third parties.
 As the number of products and competitors in our market increases and overlaps occur, infringement claims may increase.
 Any claim of infringement by a third-party, even those without merit, could cause us to incur substantial costs defending against the claim and could distract our management from our business.
-In addition, litigation may involve patent holding companies or other adverse patent owners who have no relevant product revenue and against whom our own patents may therefore provide little or no deterrence or protection.
+In addition, litigation may involve patent holding companies, non-practicing entities or other adverse patent owners who have no relevant product revenue and against whom our own patents may therefore provide little or no deterrence or protection.

 Although third parties may offer a license to their technology, the terms of any offered license may not be acceptable, and the failure to obtain a license or the costs associated with any license could cause our business, financial condition and results of operations to be materially and adversely affected.
-In addition, some licenses may be non-exclusive, and therefore, our competitors may have access to the same technology licensed to us.
+In addition, some licenses may be non-exclusive and, therefore, our competitors may have access to the same technology licensed to us.

-Alternatively, we may be required to develop non-infringing technology, which could require significant time, effort and expense and may ultimately not be successful.
+Alternatively, we may be required to develop non-infringing technology, which could require significant time, effort and expense, and may ultimately not be successful.
 Furthermore, a successful claimant could secure a judgment or we may agree to a settlement that prevents us from distributing certain products or performing certain services or that requires us to pay substantial damages (including treble damages if we are found to have willfully infringed such claimant's patents or copyrights), royalties or other fees.
 Any of these events could seriously harm our business, financial condition and results of operations.

-From time to time we are subject to lawsuits claiming patent infringement, and there are lawsuits claiming patent infringement currently pending, as discussed in the section entitled "Legal Proceedings" in Part I, Item 3 of this Annual Report on Form 10-K. We are also subject to other litigation in addition to patent infringement claims, such as employment-related litigation and disputes, general commercial litigation, and could become subject to other forms of litigation and disputes, including stockholder litigation.
+From time to time we are subject to lawsuits claiming patent infringement.
+We are also subject to other litigation in addition to patent infringement claims, such as employment-related litigation and disputes, as well as general commercial litigation, and could become subject to other forms of litigation and disputes, including stockholder litigation.
 If we are unsuccessful in defending any such claims, our operating results and financial condition and results may be materially and adversely affected.
 For example, we may be required to pay substantial damages and could be prevented from selling certain of our products.
-Litigation, with or without merit, could negatively impact our business, reputation, and sales in a material fashion.
-In addition to the lawsuits described in "Legal Proceedings," several other non-practicing patent holding companies have sent us letters proposing that we license certain of their patents, and given this and the proliferation of lawsuits in our industry and other similar industries by both non-practicing entities and operating entities, we expect that we will be sued for patent infringement in the future, regardless of the merits of any such lawsuits.
+Litigation, with or without merit, could negatively impact our business, reputation and sales in a material fashion.

+We have several on-going patent lawsuits and several non-practicing entity patent holding companies have sent us letters proposing that we license certain of their patents.
+Given this and the proliferation of lawsuits in our industry and other similar industries by both non-practicing entities and operating entities, we expect that we will be sued for patent infringement in the future, regardless of the merits of any such lawsuits.
 The cost to defend such lawsuits and any adverse result in such lawsuits could have a material adverse effect on our results of operations and financial condition.